 While she flies through the heavy rain.

-She find her comfort with a pen.
+She finds her comfort with a pen.

-Using the lords name in vein.
+Using the lords name in vain.

-Cursing all her backstabbing friend.
+Cursing all her backstabbing friends

 With no one around to explain?